 Chill, relax, dive, snorkel, kitesurf, kayak, fish, yoga, paddleboarding, massage, horseback riding….. and generally get away from it all…. perfect…..

 The following weather forecasts seem to be the most reliable for local weather conditions.
-Remember that during the ‘rainy’ season of May to November some of the forecasts will shown rain symbols every day, whereas in reality this just means there is a chance of rain on those days!
+Remember that during the ‘rainy’ season of May to November some of the forecasts will show rain symbols every day, whereas in reality this just means there is a chance of rain on those days!

 Windfinder – click here.
 This site is great to know what’s happening with the wind.
 The pangas run twice a day most days unless the wind is very strong.